Austin Mitchell: Politics

 He was elected to the UK Parliament at a by-election in 1977, following the death of the previous MP, the Foreign Secretary Tony Crosland.
 At the time Mitchell identified himself as a Gaitskellite.

 Mitchell supported the introduction of television cameras to the House of Commons, raising it for discussion in 1983.
 The move opened the proceedings of the House to the wider public, who previously had only been able to follow via newspapers and, from 1978, radio.
 In 1986, following the John Stalker inquiry to alleged Royal Ulster Constabulary "shoot-to-kill" policies in Northern Ireland, a policeman Chief Inspector Brian Woollard claimed he had been removed from the inquiry by a group of Freemasons; Mitchell backed Woollard and argued that there should be a national register of all people in authority who are Freemasons.

 In 1980, Mitchell brought in a Bill that would have televised parliamentary proceedings.
 The vote to allow the Bill to be entered into the House which resulted in a tie vote.
 Then Deputy Speaker Bernard Weatherill broke to tie to allow the Bill to be debated in line with the Speaker Denison's rule.

+Mitchell was appointed to the Labour frontbench by Neil Kinnock in 1988, but was sacked a year later for agreeing to co-host a discussion programme with Norman Tebbit on Rupert Murdoch's fledgling Sky TV.
+Mitchell described Murdoch as "a figure of hate" for the Labour leadership.

 Beginning in the 1990s, Mitchell helped to highlight Jersey's role in facilitating tax evasion, drug trafficking, and money laundering, as well as the island's secretive partnership with accountancy firms Price Waterhouse and Ernst & Young to enact LLP legislation to minimise accountants' liabilities.
+In the 1997-2001 parliament, Mitchell was a member of the Agriculture Select Committee.

 In the 2001 Queen's Birthday Honours, Mitchell was appointed an Officer of the New Zealand Order of Merit, for services to New Zealand interests in the United Kingdom.

 In October 2002, he temporarily changed his name to Austin Haddock as haddock is a staple catch for his constituents that was suffering a decline and it was his wish to promote it.

 He was chair of the Parliamentary All-Party Photography Group and he regularly exhibited in the APPG's annual photography exhibition.
-He campaigned for the recognition of photographers' rights after an over-zealous police officer deleted photographs, without his permission from his camera's memory card at the 2005 Labour Conference in Brighton.
+He campaigned for the recognition of photographers' rights after an over-zealous police officer deleted photographs, without his permission, from his camera's memory card at the 2005 Labour Conference in Brighton.